Joining the ANC's out-of-favour list

 “I may not know what he is doing in terms of his daily occupation, but I know he was participating in a number of community programmes in Cradock,” said ANC Eastern Cape spokesperson Mlibo Qoboshiyane, when asked about Goniwe’s whereabouts.

 Holomisa, who joined the ANC in 1994 after being leader of the Transkei homeland, is now president of the United Democratic Movement, which he founded after his expulsion from the ANC in September 1996.

 His expulsion was sparked by evidence he gave at the Truth and Reconciliation Commission that a fellow Cabinet minister, Stella Sigcau, had received a R50 000 bribe when she was a minister in Transkei.

 Following his testimony, in which he asked the commission to investigate the bribe, Holomisa was asked to apologise to the party for not consulting its leadership before making the submission.
-He refused.

 Earlier expulsions that took place when the party was still an exile movement were mainly a reaction to ideological deviation.
 They include the ousting of an Africanist group known as the “Gang of Eight”, which was led by Eastern Cape politician Tennyson Makiwane.

 According to Stephen Ellis and Tshepo Sechaba’s Comrades against Apartheid: The ANC and the Communist Party in Exile, the group comprised Makiwane’s cousin, Ambrose; Temba Mqota, a national executive committee member; Pascal Ngakane; Albert Luthuli’s son-in-law, Joe Matlou; OK Setlapelo; Tami Bonga and George Mbele.